AzureAD/microsoft-authentication-library-for-dotnet/README.md

 Fiddler is the easiest HTTP tracing tool.
 In order to be useful it is necessary to configure fiddler to record unencrypted SSL traffic.

 NOTE: Traces generated in this way may contain highly privileged information such as access tokens, usernames and passwords.
 If you are using production accounts, do not share these traces with 3rd parties.
 If you need to supply a trace to someone in order to get support, reproduce the issue with a temporary account with usernames and passwords that you don't mind sharing.

-## Projects in this repo

-### ADAL.PCL

-* This project contains the source of the core ADAL Library (.NET Standard 1.1).

-### ADAL.PCL.Desktop

-* This project contains the source of the platform specific implementation for Windows desktop (.NET Framework 4.5).

-### ADAL.PCL.WinRT

-* This project contains the source of the platform specific implementation for Windows Store.

-### ADAL.PCL.CoreCLR

-* This project contains the source of the platform specific implementation for Core CLR (still in preview) (.NET Standard 1.1).

-### ADAL.PCL.iOS

-* This project contains the source of the platform specific implementation for Xamarin iOS.

-### ADAL.PCL.Android

-* This project contains the source of the platform specific implementation for Xamarin Android.

 ## License